 #3: Working out is only part of the equation.
 Diet is even more important, my trainer told me.
 I had to break my sugar addiction.
-Full on yes 100%.
+Full-on yes 100%.
 Sugar is the devil enemy.
 It stores more often than not.
-Think about where it's coming from in your diet.
-Manage fruit intake to two servings a day, ditch the sugary alcholic drinks, ease up on the flavored yogurt and out with the "protein" and "wellness" bars which are essentially candy.
+Think about where it’s coming from in your diet.
+Manage fruit intake to two servings a day, ditch the sugary alcoholic drinks, ease up on the flavored yogurt and out with the “protein” and “wellness” bars, which are essentially candy.
 Eat veggies.
 End of story.

-#7: Six out of seven days, I'd have an A+ diet, while the seventh day, I might indulge in a slice of pizza or an IPA.
+#7: Six out of seven days, I’d have an A+ diet, while on the seventh day, I might indulge in a slice of pizza or an IPA.
 I found letting loose (just a bit) and having a cheat day helped me stay on track and feel balanced.
 YES.
 This is what we call self-control and moderation.
 That is a learned behavior that happens over time.
 Do not expect this to happen overnight if you tend to struggle with obsessive behaviors.
-It's 100% the goal - to be able to go anywhere to pick and choose the healthier option.
+It’s 100% the goal – to be able to go anywhere to pick and choose the healthier option.
 But we are human.
-I'm not going to sit here and tell you that I'm never going to eat a piece of cake again in my life because I'd by lying.
-But I'm also not going to be eating that on a monthly basis.
-I like wine so I'm going to drink it, and I also like chips and salsa so I'm going to eat it.
+I’m not going to sit here and tell you that I’m never going to eat a piece of cake again in my life because I’d be lying.
+But I’m also not going to be eating that every month.
+I like wine, so I’m going to drink it, and I also like chips and salsa, so I’m going to eat it.
 Will I eat an entire bag?
 No. Will I eat and drink this stuff every day or even week?
 No. Moderation.
 It works.
-It's real life.
+It’s real life.

 Ready to Start Your Training?
 We can help.
 We have group training sessions daily for you to try.